Saving the life of one child certainly signifies a hero, saving the life of two children is the sign of a special kind of hero.

 Heavyweight from Bloemfontein in South Africa visited Britain in 1955 and 1956.
 Opponents included Bill Howes, Mike Marino, Francis St Clair and Arthur Beaumont.
 He travelled extensively throughout the country.

-Born in London Peter Jacobs moved to Great Yarmouth, which was fortunate as it was here that he met wrestler and promoter Brian Trevors.
+Born in Hendon, London, Peter Jacobs moved to Great Yarmouth in 1966.
+A fortunate move as it was here that he met wrestler and promoter Brian Trevors who was one of a few developing a healthy wrestling scene in East Anglia at the time..